rust-lang/book/second-edition/src/ch13-01-closures.md

 ### Creating an Abstraction of Behavior Using a Closure

-Let's work on an example that will show a situation where storing a closure to be executed at a later time is useful.
-We'll talk about the syntax of closures, type inference, and traits along the way.
+Let’s work on an example that will show a situation where storing a closure to be executed at a later time is useful.
+We’ll talk about the syntax of closures, type inference, and traits along the way.

-The hypothetical situation is this: we're working at a startup that's making an app to generate custom exercise workout plans.
-The backend is written in Rust, and the algorithm that generates the workout plan takes into account many different factors like the app user's age, their Body Mass Index, their preferences, their recent workouts, and an intensity number they specify.
-The actual algorithm used isn't important in this example; what's important is that this calculation takes a few seconds.
-We only want to call this algorithm if we need to, and we only want to call it once, so that we aren't making the user wait more than they need to.
-We're going to simulate calling this hypothetical algorithm by calling the `simulated_expensive_calculation` function shown in Listing 13-1 instead, which will print `calculating slowly...`, wait for two seconds, and then return whatever number we passed in:
+The hypothetical situation is this: we’re working at a startup that’s making an app to generate custom exercise workout plans.
+The backend is written in Rust, and the algorithm that generates the workout plan takes into account many different factors like the app user’s age, their Body Mass Index, their preferences, their recent workouts, and an intensity number they specify.
+The actual algorithm used isn’t important in this example; what’s important is that this calculation takes a few seconds.
+We only want to call this algorithm if we need to, and we only want to call it once, so that we aren’t making the user wait more than they need to.
+We’re going to simulate calling this hypothetical algorithm by calling the `simulated_expensive_calculation` function shown in Listing 13-1 instead, which will print `calculating slowly...`, wait for two seconds, and then return whatever number we passed in: